Rest4/Rest4-php/README.md

 ## Unit testing
 I'm not a unit test fan, so i decided to test Rest4 code at the resource level.
-It's less test, but still strong.
+It's less test, but keeps code strong.
 It test REST behavior, instead of each line of code.
 To test, use the unit driver : http://app.example.com/unit.dat?verbose=(0|1)&multiple=(0|1) Verbose means you get informations, even if the test pass, multiple executes tests for each test found in the ini_path (0 yours, 1 yours & mine).